 I'm fond of concepts like this, especially when they break the fourth wall, as this one does.
 I've done a book that illustrated in itself how a book is made, and have done a book about books that appear in other books as books inside a book inside a book-shaped box.
 It's called This Is Not A Book.
 Other books are straightforward illustrated versions of poems and songs, or maps of imaginary places.
 I did a book about flea circuses that demanded to be made as a pop-up.

-Sweet's Flea Circus pop-up book is only one
+Sweet's Flea Circus pop-up book is only one of the many imaginative books in her Etsy shop. |

-My favorite, your Baba Yaga book features a case made with chicken leather (which is ingenious!).
-What other exotic or unorthodox materials do you use?
+features a case made with chicken leather (which is ingenious!).
+What other

 When I was planning Baba Yaga, one of my blog readers wondered if binding leather could be made out of chicken skin.
 One Google search later, tanned chicken leg skin was on its way to my door.
 The joke is, of course, that Baba Yaga's hut is perched on chicken legs.

-The Masked Ball also comes in two additional bindings,
+The Masked Ball also comes in two additional bindings, one half-bound in black lace and one trade bound. |

 I've bound a book about the Commedia delle'Arte as the back of a theatrical flat, with tiny lumber, muslin, and corner blocks.
 I've bound a book about heiroglyphs in papyrus.
 I bound a story about a supernatural masked ball in black lace and a slipcase containing a shadowbox containing a miniature golden bead-and-lace-trimmed mask.

-Do you have a favorite type of binding?
+Do you have a favorite type of

 Even though it's the only one I really know, case-binding really is my favorite.
 Although I recognize Japanese bindings as beautiful, I've never been tempted to learn to make them.
 One thing I must learn, though, is tooled leather bindings.

-Many of your books have accessories, like your chained libraries.
+accessories, like your chained libraries.
 Do you hand-make those as well?

 I do.
 I started making little boxed pocket globes, since box-making and book-binding go hand-in-hand.This led to tellurions and orreries in little glass vitrines, and I finally got up the nerve to tackle woodworking, using wood that I'd bought for the (now abandoned) dollhouse.